 Welcome to the website for our Practicum Program!
 We have training opportunities for advanced masters and early doctoral students here at Counseling, Health, & Wellness Services.
 We're pleased you are interested in the opportunity to train with us and have provided the following pages to help inform your decision.

 Our learning model is "quality over quantity," so you should expect to see a smaller number of clients here for a longer period of time than you would at other practicum sites.
 And most importantly, you should expect to explore, discuss and analyze your work with your clients in supervision.
-Taking the time to understand client treatment needs, relationship dynamics, counselor skills and personal responses is vital to learning psychotherapy -- and to enjoying it!
+Taking the time to understand client treatment needs, relationship dynamics, counselor skills, and personal responses are vital to learning psychotherapy -- and to enjoy it!

 Charee Boulter, Ph.D